ArcturusNetworks/uCLS1012A-kernel/Documentation/networking/dsa/dsa.rst

 will not make us go through the switch tagging protocol transmit function, so the Ethernet switch on the other end, expecting a tag will typically drop this frame.

+Slave network devices check that the master network device is UP before allowing you to administratively bring UP these slave network devices.
+A common configuration mistake is forgetting to bring UP the master network device first.

 Interactions with other subsystems
 ==================================